-

 Early pension due to age:

-Employees can apply for an early pension from the age of 63 if they can prove 35 years of qualifying pension contributions (old-age pension of long-term insured people).
+Employees can apply for an early pension from the age of 63 if they fulfil certain requirements.
 As compensation for the longer pension period, for each month up to the statutory retirement age (for the old-age pensions of severely disabled people up to 65), the pension is reduced by approximately 0.3% (discount).

 All employees, including contracted employees and workers, are obliged to belong to an old-age insurance system.
 This also applies to self-employed people in certain professions, including farmers, artists, journalists and members of professions organized into associations, such as doctors, architects, craftsmen, pharmacists, engineers, accountants and lawyers, along with others.
 Self-employed people who are not subject to compulsory insurance can join the state pension scheme through compulsory insurance or voluntary insurance.

-Low-paid workers (regular remuneration of a maximum of EUR 450 per month) who started their employment after 31 December 2012 are subject to compulsory pension obligations.
-They can however ask to be exempted from compulsory insurance.
+Low-paid workers (regular remuneration of a maximum of EUR 556 per month) who started their employment after 31 December 2012 are subject to compulsory pension obligations.
+They can, however, ask to be exempted from compulsory insurance.
 Compulsory pension obligations do not apply to short-term employees and people who have worked less than three months or no more than 70 days in the calendar year and do not exercise this employment as a profession.

-In addition, gender quotas are set for listed companies and/or companies subject to co-determination at the supervisory board level.
-Companies listed on the stock exchange and fully subject to co-determination must have 30% of the seats on their supervisory boards occupied by women.
+Discrimination German law prohibits discrimination in employment, in particular on grounds of race or ethnic origin, gender, religion or belief, disability, age, and sexual identity.
+In addition, gender quotas are set for listed companies and/or companies subject to co-determination at the Supervisory Board level.
+Companies listed on the stock exchange and fully subject to co-determination must have 30% of the seats on their Supervisory Boards occupied by women.

-If employees have not taken the three years before their child’s 3rd birthday, they can take the remaining time between the child’s 3rd and 8th birthday.
-In this connection, parents are allowed to take 24 months parental leave in the time after the child’s 3rd birthday without any permission of the employer while the remaining 12 months can be rejected because of operational reasons.
+If employees have not taken the three years before their child’s 3rd birthday, they can take the remaining time.
+In this context, parents are allowed to take 24 months parental leave in the time after the child’s 3rd birthday without any permission of the employer, while the remaining 12 months can be rejected because of operational reasons.

-Paternity Leave Paternity Leave is part of the parental leave.
+Paternity leave Paternity leave is part of the parental leave.
 The respective information above applies.
-Shared Parental Leave The respective information above about parental leave applies.
-Statutory sick pay The statutory sick pay provides for continued renumeration by the employer up to six weeks of illness.
-After six weeks the health insurance pays up to 70% of the gross pay and max.
+Shared parental leave The respective information above about parental leave applies.
+Statutory sick pay The statutory sick pay provides for continued remuneration by the employer up to six weeks of illness.
+After six weeks, the health insurance pays up to 70% of the gross pay and max.
 90% of the net pay for a maximum term of 78 weeks.
-Statutory Notice Periods For ordinary dismissals, statutory minimum notice periods apply.
-The notice period for employees is 4 weeks to the 15th or to the end of a calendar month.
+Statutory notice periods For ordinary dismissals, statutory minimum notice periods apply.
+The notice period for employees is four weeks to the 15th or to the end of a calendar month irrespective of the seniority of the employee.

 During the optional but customary probation period of up to six months, the statutory notice period is two weeks for the employer and the employee.